Llads/Llads/README.md

 ### Contact
 ✉️ Feel free to add me on discord at ladwick#9923

-### Upcoming Projects
+### Personal Projects

-HunterPy
+Snpr
-🎁A Discord Nitro sniper written in Python.
+🎁A Minecraft username sniper for acquiring original names on your accounts.

 Posttrack
 📦A Discord server bot to update you on the progress of your package.
+Written in goLang.